CollinearGroup/talk-oss-licenses/PITCHME.md

 Note:

-* Jun, 2015: We choose NodeJs for an IoT project which was a new thing in
+* Jun 2015: We choose NodeJs for an IoT project which was a new thing in
-* Mar, 2018: Client touted this as their next big service offering
+* Mar 2018: Client touted this as their next big service offering
 * Late 2018: Client ran an audit that exposed the fact that we were misusing OSS licenses
 * Everything ground to a halt when we realized we couldn't release the product
 * **This was the general feeling across the organization...**